 Next steps are discussed highlighting the importance and methods of testing with the appropriate testing equipment and techniques.

 Like all JDMIS courses, students receive everything they need to complete all their coursework.
 This course includes all the tool and reference material needed in order to fully appreciate the gem exhibits and the jewellery samples.

 This popular course takes place in our Gem Vault where participants are able to see, examine, scope and understand Tanja's collection of over 1,500 gems, jewellery pieces and examples, including rare and valuable specimens as well as common imitations found in jewellery markets in the region.

 This course is a Core Component of all learning paths.
 We refer to these modules as CC.

 Participants attending and completing this programme as a stand-alone certification can choose to enroll for any full diploma.

-1 week (Full-time), or
+1 week (Full-time), or 5 weeks (Part-time)

 JDMIS runs week-day, weekend and weeknight courses for this popular course.
 JDMIS also has flexible make-up schedules and graduates can return without cost for refresher courses (subject to availability).

 Course fee is inclusive of GST as well as all tools and materials provided during the course.